-In case of an application including a mounting tube proceed in the following way:
+In the case of application including a mounting tube proceed the following way:

-- a) Based on assembly drawings mark and cut a hole in the burner plate with a diameter slightly larger than the diameter of the mounting tube. - b) The mounting tube for welding: slide the mounting tube for welding in the hole and set it in the correct position (insertion depth and proper angle relative to the main burner nozzle position). - c) The mounting tube for welding: weld using the electrode appropriate for the material. - d) If the flanged mounting tube is used, bolt it to the burner plate after drilling the correct sized holes. - e) For both types of mounting tube the clamp assembly with screws and gasket provides a fast and reliable mounting and dismounting of the pilot.
+- a) Based on assembly drawings mark and cut a hole in the burner plate with a diameter slightly larger than the diameter of the mounting tube. - b) The mounting tube for welding: slide the mounting tube in the hole and set it in the correct position (insertion depth and proper angle relative to the main burner nozzle position). - c) The mounting tube for welding: weld using the electrode appropriate for the material. - d) If the flanged mounting tube is used, bolt it to the burner plate after drilling the correct sized holes.